lvgl/lvgl/xmls/README.md

 #### Exporting Code

-Code can be exported from the XML files.
-It is possible to support any custom language, but for now, we are focusing on C.

-For each widget, four files are exported:
+For each widget, the following files are exported:
-- `<widget_name>_gen.h` contains the generated API implementation of the widget.
+- `<widget_name>_gen.h`: Contains the generated API implementation of the widget.
-- `<widget_name>_private_gen.h` contains private API and data for the widget.
+- `<widget_name>_private_gen.h`: Contains private API and data for the widget.
-- `<widget_name>_gen.c` contains the generated API and internals of the widget.
+- `<widget_name>_gen.c`: Contains the generated API and internals of the widget.
-- `<widget_name>.h` includes `<widget_name>_gen.h` and allows the user to define custom APIs.
+- `<widget_name>.h`: Includes `<widget_name>_gen.h` and allows the user to define custom APIs.
-- `<widget_name>.c` contains hooks from `<widget_name>_gen.c` and allows the user to write custom code.
+- `<widget_name>.c`: Contains hooks from `<widget_name>_gen.c` and allows the user to write custom code.
+- `<widget_name>_xml_parser.c`: Processes the XML strings and calls the required functions according to the set attributes.

 #### Workflow

-1. Create a new XML file for a new widget.
-2. Describe its API (properties) in XML.
-3. Describe the view (children) in XML using existing widgets (no logic, just appearance).
-4. Create new widgets using the already existing widgets.
+The simpler workflow is when only the built-in widgets are used to describe how a screen or another component looks without adding a specific API.
+The workflow for this is the following:
+1. Describe the `view` and `styles` of a widget or screen using the existing widgets.
+It can be previewed instantly as the `view` is edited.
+2. Use this component or screen in one of the following ways:
-5. Write custom code if needed and compile the widget to make it part of the preview.
+   1. Export C code for it, compile it as part of the application, and use it like`my_custom_widget_create(parent);`.
-6. Add tests.
+   2. Use the XML description directly and let LVGL process/create it at runtime (`lv_xml_load(parent, my_custom_widget_xml_data);`).

+Using the built-in widgets of LVGL to create a new UI is important, but it's only part of the concept.
+The user should be able to add custom widgets to the editor as well.
+These custom widgets are very similar to LVGL's built-in widgets in terms of:
+- They also have their own specific API to hide the internals.
+- They are described as a class.
+- Any number of instances can be created.
+- They can be as complex as any built-in LVGL widget (e.g. chart, table, span, etc)

+As an example, we will use a `sliderbox` widget which consists of a slider, a `+` button, a `-` button, and a title.
+The `sliderbox` has an API to set its `range`, `value`, and `title`.
+The workflow to add such a new built-in widget is the follwing:

+1. Describe the `view` of the `sliderbox` using the built-in widgets, i.e., add a slider, two buttons, and a label, arrange and style these widgets.
+It can be previewed instantly as the `view` is edited.
+2. Describe the `api` as well (properties, enums, etc.).
+3. Export C code for the `sliderbox` (a new class, setter functions based on the API, and a skeleton for parsing XML for the widget are created automatically).
+4. Write the new widget's XML parser (helpers are available to simplify this) and the logic in the API functions (in XML parsing, call the corresponding setter functions of the `sliderbox` for an XML like `<sliderbox range="10 100" value="30" title="Hello"/>`).
+5. Compile the C files of the `sliderbox` back into the editor.
+From this point, the editor will know about this new widget, process its API, and can handle it when it's embedded it into other widgets.
+6. Write tests for the new widget to see how it behaves after different API calls.
+7. Use the `sliderbox` in a new widget.
+Since it is already compiled into the editor, it will work the same way as any other built-in widget.

 ### Notions and Conventions